Monetarist vs Keynesian Revised

 Keynes vs Monetarists – The Macro Showdown

 Key assumption?
 Wage inflexibility.
 John Maynard Keynes believed wages don’t fall easily.
-Not because the laws of economics say so - but because real people hate pay cuts.
+Not because the laws of economics say so - but because real people do not accept pay cuts.

-Ever tried telling a footballer they’ll now earn less for missing the net all season?
-Or tried asking a teacher to accept a 10% pay cut because “it’s good for economic equilibrium”?
+Ever tried telling a footballer they’ll now earn less for hitting the net all season?
+Or tried asking a teacher to accept a 10% pay cut because “it’s good for the economic equilibrium of the school”?
 That’s the problem.
 Workers (and their unions) resist wage reductions, especially in recessions.
-This makes wages sticky downwards.
+This makes wages what we call sticky downwards.

 Result?
 The economy gets stuck in a deflationary gap.
 Unemployment rises, output falls, and everyone waits for something to give.